Paraves

-Birds, members of the paraves, are the only living dinosaurs.
+Birds, like this budgerigar, members of the paraves, are the only living dinosaurs.

 Paraves are a widespread group of theropod dinosaurs that originated in the Middle Jurassic period.
 In addition to the extinct dromaeosaurids, troodontids, anchiornithids, and possibly the scansoriopterygids, the group also contains the avialans, which include diverse extinct taxa as well as the over 11,000 species of living birds.

 Basal members of Paraves are well known for the possession of an enlarged claw on the second digit of the foot, which was held off the ground when walking in some species.
 A number of differing scientific interpretations of the relationships between paravian taxa exist.
 New fossil discoveries and analyses make the classification of Paraves an active subject of research.

 Description

 Like other theropods, all paravians are bipedal, walking on their two hind legs.

 The teeth of basal paravians were curved and serrated, but not blade-like except in some specialized species, such as Dromaeosaurus albertensis.
 The serrations on the front edge of dromaeosaurid and troodontid teeth were very small and fine, while the back edge had serrations which were very large and hooked.

 Most of the earliest paravian groups were carnivorous, though some smaller species (especially among the troodontids and early avialans) are known to have been omnivores, and it has been suggested that an omnivorous diet was the ancestral state for this group, with strict carnivory evolving in some specialized lineages.
 Fossils also suggest that legs and feet covered with feathers was an ancestral condition, possibly having originated in the Coelurosauria, even if this trait was later lost in more advanced birds.